ABM vs demand generation

 An SEO audit checks performance in classical search results; an AI-readiness audit checks whether AI engines can cite, summarize, and recommend you correctly.

 Brand marketing creates future demand; demand marketing captures present demand.
+How to weight and sequence the two by stage.

 Lead gen optimizes for form fills; demand gen optimizes for in-market accounts deciding to buy.
+How to tell which one a B2B team actually needs.

 SEO ranks pages on a search results page; GEO earns citations, summaries, and mentions inside an AI answer.